Nicholas Rescher: Honors

 Rescher was honored for his work.
 In 1984, he received the Humboldt Prize for Humanistic Scholarship.
 In 2005, he received the Cardinal Mercier Prize, and in 2007 the American Catholic Philosophical Society's Aquinas Medal.
 In 2011, his contributions as a German-American to philosophy were recognized with the premier cross of the Order of Merit of the Federal Republic of Germany, the Founder's Medal of the American Metaphysical Society (2016), and the Helmholtz Medal of the German Academy of Sciences Berlin-Brandenburg.
 He holds eight honorary degrees.
-Having held visiting lectureships at Oxford, Konstanz, Salamanca, Munich, and Marburg, he has been awarded fellowships by the Ford, Guggenheim, and National Science Foundations.
-In April 2021, University of Tehran held a session in his honor where Nadia Maftouni asserted:
+Having held visiting lectureships at the University of Oxford, the University of Konstanz, the University of Salamanca, LMU Munich, and Marburg University, he has been awarded fellowships by the Ford, Guggenheim, and National Science Foundations.
+In April 2021, the University of Tehran held a session in his honor where Nadia Maftouni asserted:

 Rescher's A Journey through Philosophy in 101 Anecdotes is a successful framework to reach a broader audience in the field.
 At first glance it seems an easy book to write.
 But at least in philosophy, it's easy to write in a complicated style and it's hard to write in a simple, clear, and readable fashion.